knysna/cisco-devnet-studynotes/1.0/Section1.md

 * Get a copy of that repository, over here.

 ### 1.8.b Add/remove
-* Tell git which files to track your latest changes
+* Tell git which files to track your latest changes for

 ### 1.8.c Commit
 * Commit your changes (for Added files) to your local repository